cztomsik/cztomsik.github.io/content/posts/tokamak.md

 application in general.
 If you've ever had to find a memory leak in an express.js application, you know what I'm talking about.

-Not that it cannot happen but it's way easier to reason about your application if you know which thing can allocate memory and which cannot.
-So I guess, it's a win after all.
+Not that it cannot happen, but it's way easier to reason about your application if you know which thing can allocate memory and which cannot.
+So I guess it's a win after all.
 And there's something magical about looking at the memory usage charts and seeing that it's pretty much constant, no matter how many requests you're serving.

-Still, the noise was a problem for me, but I had a scratch at the back of my head, I had a feeling that there has to be some easy way around it.
+Still, the noise was a problem for me, but I had an itch at the back of my head; I had a feeling that there has to be some easy way around it.

 ## Dependency Injection

-Zig is not my first language, I've been doing pretty much everything and I've spent a lot of time with Java, way more than I'd like to admit.
+Zig is not my first language; I've been doing pretty much everything and I've spent a lot of time with Java, way more than I'd like to admit.
 But there are some good things about Java, and one of them is dependency injection.